Who are you?

 I tend to try out a variety of games and genres, but generally speaking my preferences lie in strategy games, management sims, and shooters.

 I have a near-unreasonable love for Recettear: An Item Shop’s Tale.
 It’s one of the cutest games I have ever played and I love the idea of running an item shop in an RPG world.

 Do you have other hobbies?

 I collect anime & manga as well, which is why I also started Legacy of Games’ sister blog Reasons to Anime.
-Besides that, I also enjoy long walks and tabletop games.
+Besides that, I also enjoy long walks, tabletop games, and open-water diving.

 Is there anything in games you can’t stand?